LF-Decentralized-Trust/project-proposals/HIPs/hedera-hashgraph.md

 - The Hashgraph Consensus Algorithm: https://www.swirlds.com/downloads/SWIRLDS-TR-2016-01.pdf

 # Closure
-The successful migration of `PROJECT` to the Linux Foundation’s Decentralized Trust Foundation will be measured through several key metrics and outcomes.
+The successful migration of `PROJECT` to the Linux Foundation’s Decentralized Trust will be measured through several key metrics and outcomes.

 **Community Engagement and Growth**